Sources for More Information

 From the Arbor Day Foundation, this little 34-page booklet was written primarily for utility workers and others who do underground work that can damage tree roots.
 However, it is equally useful for any homeowner installing a new sprinkler system, trenching for a foundation, or making a new sidewalk.
 Order online by following the link above, or phone Member Services at 888-448-7337.

-The International Society of Arboriculture has a number of helpful books.
-These may be ordered by visiting their website or phoning 217-355-9411.
+The International Society of Arboriculture has a number of helpful books and DVDs online.
+These may also be ordered by calling 217-355-9411.
+A few include:

 - Trees and Development by Nelda Matheny and James R. Clark